Ghana water polo grows as sport looks for more diversity - WHIZ News

 In Ghana, dangerous rip tides off the country’s coast have caused countless drownings over the years.
 That’s led to trepidation about deep waters in a nation where low- and middle-income families already have limited access to swimming pools.

-When Prince first started swimming in African communities, he saw looks of fear and panic on faces because “they all have stories of someone going out and not coming back,” he said.
+When Asante first started swimming in African communities, he saw looks of fear and panic on faces because “they all have stories of someone going out and not coming back,” he said.

 The Awutu Winton club has seven teams representing three regions of Ghana.
 Players range in age from 7 to 25, and the league includes a group of about 20 women.
 It had 85 athletes and 10 coaches when it opened its new season last month in Ghana’s capital, Accra.